thepaperpilot/thepaperpilot.github.io/site/garden/anarchism/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">Anarchism</h1>
-<p>932 words, ~5 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>960 words, ~5 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

 <details><summary>Referenced by:</summary><a href="/garden/direct-action/index.md">Direct Action</a><a href="/garden/fascism/index.md">Fascism</a><a href="/garden/free-association/index.md">Free Association</a><a href="/garden/individualism/index.md">Individualism</a><a href="/garden/materialism/index.md">Materialism</a><a href="/garden/mutual-aid/index.md">Mutual Aid</a><a href="/garden/on-authority/index.md">On Authority</a></details>

 <details><summary>Tags:</summary><a href="/garden/leftism/index.md">Leftism</a></details>

 Anarchism is a political philosophy centered around the idea that authoritative hierarchies are unjust, and aim for a society completely devoid of a state.
 They see a state as inherently self-preservationist and oppressive, thus that it has no place in society nor the transition to an egalitarian society.
+It's founded on two basic principles that people can self organize, and that power corrupts.
+If those sound pretty reasonable to you, [you might be an anarchist](https://theanarchistlibrary.org/library/david-graeber-are-you-an-anarchist-the-answer-may-surprise-you).

 As you'd expect, anarchists don't try to centralize their beliefs, allowing what _exactly_ anarchism means to be up to the individual.
 Broadly speaking, flavors of anarchism can fall into 2 main categories: collectivist flavors, which is what this article will focus on; and individualist flavors, which are based on [Individualism](/garden/individualism/index.md) and take a more cynical approach to collaboration and for some any form of society at all.